Mayurrathod1/Stock_Market_Forcasting/README.md

 **Description:** The K-Nearest Neighbors algorithm predicts the stock price by finding the K most similar historical data points (neighbors) and averaging their prices.
 KNN is effective when there are strong patterns in past prices that can inform future prices.

-### 5. Long Short-Term Memory (LSTM)
+### 5. AutoRegressive Integrated Moving Average (ARIMA)

-**Description:** LSTM is a type of Recurrent Neural Network (RNN) that is especially useful for time-series prediction, as it can retain memory of previous states.
-This model is useful for capturing long-term dependencies in stock price data.
+**Description:** ARIMA is a statistical model used for time-series forecasting that combines autoregression (AR), differencing (I), and moving averages (MA).
+It is particularly effective in capturing trends and seasonality in stock price data.
+ARIMA works by analyzing past price movements and generating forecasts based on the relationships between past observations, residual errors, and trends, making it ideal for medium-term predictions.

 ## Setup